flectra-hq/documentation-user/accounting/overview/process_overview/customer_invoice.rst

 Receive a partial payment through the bank statement
 ====================================================

-You can manually enter your bank statements in Odoo, or you can import them in from a csv file or from several other predefined formats according to your accounting localisation.
+You can manually enter your bank statements in Flectra, or you can import them in from a csv file or from several other predefined formats according to your accounting localisation.